ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-10-22-most-influential-companies-on-github.md

 <img style="width:100%" src="../assets/ipynb/github/stars_per_employee.png" />

 <p>The majority of the work these companies do is done on the javascript ecosystem.
-Java, C++ and Python are also receiving a lot of support:</p>
+Java, C++ and Python are also receiving a lot of support.
+Facebook is investing a lot in Ocaml, Apache in Scala and Microsoft in Typescript.</p>

 <div class="show-the-codes"><p>Show the code</p></div>
 <div class="wrap-the-codes">